jrmmendes/js-with-babel/README.md

 - `build`: Build the application;

 When running `build`, a `dist` folder will be generated, with the minified production code.
-> I strongly recommed yarn as the package manager.
+> I strongly recommend yarn as the package manager.

-I recomend using yarn as package manager.